ldeon/Ubitunedec/README.md

-# Ubitunedec
+# Ubitunedec/DecUbiSnd
-Ubitunedec is a program for decoding and exporting the .SPK audio files found in Ubisoft game .DAT files.
+Ubitunedec, or DecUbiSnd, is a program for decoding and exporting the .SPK audio files found in Ubisoft game .DAT files.
 Essentially the program can play back and decode sound and music encoded into the game files.
+## Download
+To download the GUI version (Windows only), please go to https://github.com/beawy/Ubitunedec/releases/latest and download the .zip file marked GUI.
 ## Features
 - Can import files by large dats such as "fc3_main_english.dat" and pull up all of the sound files within the game (character voices, music, speaking and dialog)
 - Can splice all audio together into a WAV file, as well as export individually